aravindbharathy/wealthwatch2/FIREBASE_DATABASE_IMPLEMENTATION.md

 ## Database Collections

+### ✅ **USER-SCOPED ARCHITECTURE IMPLEMENTED**

+The database has been successfully migrated to a user-scoped architecture for better security, performance, and scalability.
+All user data is now properly isolated under `users/{userId}/` collections.

 ### 1. Users Collection (`users/{userId}`)
 - **Purpose**: Store user profile, preferences, and settings
 - **Structure**: Nested subcollections for organized data